VBAC bans, exercising your rights, and when to contact an attorney

 Quoting from your site quoting the ACOG bulletin:

 The College says that restrictive VBAC policies should not be used to force women to undergo a repeat cesarean delivery against their will if, for example, a woman in labor presents for care and declines a repeat cesarean delivery at a center that does not support TOLAC.

-If a patient (Me 3 prior sections), presents one’s self in labor at said hospital and declines a section, the hospital then has to heed the wishes of the patient?
+If a patient (Me with 3 prior sections), presents one’s self in labor at said hospital and declines a section, the hospital then has to heed the wishes of the patient?
 Am I understanding this correctly?
 Does the hospital have the right to stop contractions and section the patient?
 This is what I’m hearing in my birthing community and I really cannot believe a hospital would/could do that.

 Many women believe that all one must do to prevent an unwanted cesarean is declare, “I do not consent!”
 While technically true, you are entitled to control what happens to your body, the reality is, it often doesn’t play out that way.
 A hospital does not have a legal right to perform a cesarean on you without your consent.
 However, it still happens either by coercion or lies and even more rarely, by court order.

 I think part of the problem is, many women are not familiar with ACOG’s guidelines.
 As a result, they don’t understand what ACOG recommends and discourages.
 (For example, many women believe that VBACs should never be induced.
 That is false.)
 Women frequently take their OB’s word as the truth.
 However, ACOG’s recommendations are often obscured by unsupportive care providers to mimic what the care provider wants the mom to think ACOG says.
 In other words, unsupportive care providers want moms to think that their options are limited per ACOG and that is just not the case.